sinlger/easy-tools/src/tools/slugify-string/language/slugify-string.en.md

   2. **File Management** : Used for file naming, it generates file names that comply with file system specifications, avoiding problems such as inability to create, save, or access files due to special characters or spaces.
   3. **Database and Backend Development** : Acts as an auxiliary tool for generating IDs, creating concise and standardized strings as unique identifiers in databases or other fields requiring string identifiers, thereby improving data consistency and readability.

-By using the IT Tools - Slugify String tool, developers can efficiently and conveniently generate safe strings suitable for various scenarios, enhancing development efficiency and code quality.
+By using the A Toolio - Slugify String tool, developers can efficiently and conveniently generate safe strings suitable for various scenarios, enhancing development efficiency and code quality.